MiloDC/PackUp/README.md

 **Note that all file paths (regular expressions and strings) in `files` and `edits` must represent paths relative to `rootDir`, _not_ full paths.**

 `newLine` defines the newline string written during file edits.
-The `NewLine` discriminated union comprises `CR`, `LF`, `CRLF`, and `System` (i.e. the newline string of the operating system on which the packing operation takes place).
+The `NewLine` discriminated union comprises `CR`, `LF`, `CRLF`, and `System` (i.e. the default newline string of the operating system on which the packing operation takes place).

 ### Packing files